-CLPM - Common Lisp Package Manager
+CLPM - Common Lisp Project Manager

 WARNING: This software is BETA quality.
 I use it as my daily driver, but it is still a little rough around the edges and it may accidentally eat your files.